polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ### Pallets

-The Substrate runtime is composed of several smaller components called pallets.
+When building with FRAME, the Substrate runtime is composed of several smaller components called pallets.
 A pallet contains a set of types, storage items, and functions that define a set of features and functionality for a runtime.

 ### System Library